FIRSTTeam102/cpp-style-guide/README.md

 # General
 #### G1.
 Any violation to the guide is allowed if it enhances readability.
-The main goal of the recommendations is to improve readability, which increases the maintanibility and quality of the code.
+The goal of these conventions is to improve readability, which increases the maintanibility and quality of our code.
 Every specific case will not be listed, so use your own discretion.
 If you think something should look different as it is easier to read, then make it look different.

 # Naming conventions
 This section derermines how things should be named inside of code.